Multipartite quantum correlations: symplectic and algebraic geometry approach: Introduction

-So far the above outlined geometric treatment of correlations was restricted to pure states.
-There exists, however, its natural extension to mixed states.
-Instead of the projective space $\mathbb{P}(\mathcal{H})$ one has to consider a set of all density matrices.
-This set can be then decomposed into disjoint union of manifolds of isospectral density matrices.
-The manifold of isospectral density matrices is an orbit of the whole $SU(\mathcal{H})$ group through a chosen mixed state (i.e., the set of all mixed density matrices obtained for the chosen one $\rho$ \textit{via} by unitary conjugations\footnote{In other words, a set of isospectral density matrices consists of states that have the same (ordered) spectrum as a given referential state.}, $U\rho U^\dagger$, $U\in SU(\mathcal{H})$).Such an orbit posses a natural K\"ahlerian structure given by the so called Kirillov-Kostant-Souriau form.
+This set can be decomposed into disjoint union of manifolds of isospectral density matrices.
+The manifold of isospectral density matrices $\mathcal{O}_\rho$ is an orbit of the whole $SU(\mathcal{H})$ group through a chosen mixed state $\rho$ (i.e., the set of all density matrices obtained from the chosen one $\rho$ by unitary conjugations\footnote{In other words, a set of isospectral density matrices consists of states that have the same (ordered) spectrum as a given referential state.}, $U\rho U^\dagger$, $U\in SU(\mathcal{H})$).
+Such an orbit possesses a natural K\"ahlerian structure given by the so-called Kirillov-Kostant-Souriau form.
 This observation allows to apply the same geometric techniques as in the pure-state case.
+In this work we focus only on actions of compact groups on $\mathcal{O}_\rho$ which are given by unitary conjugations,